Hanacpachap cussicuinin

-Hanacpachap cussicuinin (modern orthography: Hanaq pachap kusikuynin) is a processional hymn to the Virgin Mary in the Quechua language but in a largely European sacred music style.
-Composed by an Inca student of Juan Pérez de Bocanegra between 1620 and 1631, a Franciscan priest, published in 1631 in the Viceroyalty of Peru making it the earliest work of vocal polyphony printed in the New World.
+"Hanacpachap cussicuinin" (modern orthography: Hanaq pachap kusikuynin) is a processional hymn to the Virgin Mary in the Quechua language of central Peru, but in a largely European sacred music style.
+Composed by Juan Pérez de Bocanegra between 1620 and 1631, a Franciscan priest, published in 1631 in the Viceroyalty of Peru making it the earliest work of vocal polyphony printed in the New World.

 History

 Hanacpachap cussicuinin appears for the first time in the Ritual published by the Franciscan friar Juan Pérez Bocanegra in 1631 entitled Ritual, formulario e institución de curas, written in both Quechua and Spanish, although the hymn itself is in Quechua only without translation.
 The music is arranged for four voices.
 When published, the score appeared on pages 708 (tiple, tenor) and 709 (alto, baxo) with the first verse written underneath, while the remaining verses follow on pages 710–712.
 There are detractors who say that the lack of picardy in the music, for instance, suggests a mistake so basic that someone of Bocanegra's standing would never have made, being an editor of choral works, and have suggested that there may have possibly been another author, or even that it might have been the work of a local native.
 It could also quite simply have been a transcription error or typesetting omission prior to publishing.
 On page 707 of the 'Ritual' Bocanegra specifically states "The prayer that follows I did write in Sapphic verse, in the Quechua language, in honour of the Immaculate Virgin: the music is composed for four voices such that cantors may sing it for processions, upon entering into the church, and on days dedicated to Our Lady and on her feast days."
-Since the entire book contains his name throughout it seems highly unlikely the hymn was written by anyone else other than Bocanegra, who also happened to be the Chief Examiner of native languages for the Archdiocese of Cuzco.
+Since the entire book contains his name throughout it seems highly unlikely the hymn was written by anyone else other than Bocanegra, who also happened to be the chief examiner of native languages for the Archdiocese of Cuzco.

 The piece has been recorded extensively since the early 1990s by groups all over the world (see list below).
 Many modern performances use only a few of the verses to avoid excessive repetition.
 However, Ex Cathedra (dir.
 Jeffrey Skidmore) issued the first full version in 2007, divided into four sections and using varying arrangements.
 There are 20 verses in total.